helium/blockchain-node/README.md

 sudo apt install esl-erlang=1:22.3.4.1-1 cmake libsodium-dev libssl-dev build-essential curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

+If you already have rust installed, please ensure it is at least at verion `1.51` or upgrade to the latest stable using `rustup update stable`

 ## Using Docker

 ### Building the Docker Image